The while

 This while

-loop runs as long as the user enters positive numbers.
+loop executes while the user enters positive numbers.
 Each number is added to the sum

 variable.
 The loop ends when a negative number is entered.